🎯 What is prompt engineering?

 - [ ] Role clearly defined

-- [ ] Context sufficiently provided
+- [ ] Sufficient Context provided

-- [ ] Task specific and measurable
+- [ ] Specific and measurable Task

-- [ ] Format of output specified
+- [ ] Output Format specified

 - [ ] Examples included if necessary